 Wrongful Death: The Lyon Firm obtained a $1.5 million settlement on behalf of family who suffered the loss of their grandmother when a driver ran a stop sign.
 Her grandson also suffered severe brain injuries during the collision.

 Distracted Driver: The Lyon Firm obtained a $1.5 million settlement for an underinsured motorist claim on behalf of a family who suffered the loss of their father when a motorist crossed a double yellow line while talking on the phone.

-Legal Action: Contact an Ohio Auto Insurance Lawyer
+Legal Action: Contact a Cincinnati Auto Insurance Lawyer

 If you or a loved one suffered an injury due to a car accident, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, an Ohio auto insurance lawyer, and he will help you answer these critical questions.
+You will speak directly with Mr. Lyon, a Cincinnati auto insurance lawyer, and he will help you answer these critical questions.